-I am a PhD candidate in Political Science at the University of California, Irvine, where I am also an affiliate of the Center for the Study of Democracy (CSD) and a 2017 Harvey Scholar.
+I am an Assistant Professor of Political Science at Rowan University.
+I received her PhD from the University of California, Irvine where I was also an affiliate of the Center for the Study of Democracy (CSD) and a 2017 Harvey Scholar.
 My research empirically examines the role of political institutions in shaping public policy in advanced and developing democracies.

 For information on my other projects, please see my research page.